firesidefiction/firesidefiction.github.io/_posts/issues/issue-35/2016-08-03-ariadne-abandoned-on-naxos.md

 The corners around his eyes crease when he smiles.
 The warmth in it chases the chill from your skin and your bones, and the wind roars past you both.

 #### About the Author

 S.M.
 Mack, colloquially known as Smack, has had stories and poems published in Vine Leaves Literary Journal's _Best of 2015_ collection, _Gone Lawn_, _The Art of Deduction_, and _Into the Teeth of the Wind_.
-She is a participant in the Awkward Robots Clarion Class of 2012’s _Red Volume_, _Orange Volume_, and forthcoming _Yellow Volume_ fundraising anthologies, and can always be found on Twitter at [@whatsmacksaid] (https://twitter.com/whatsmacksaid).
+She is a participant in the Awkward Robots Clarion Class of 2012’s _Red Volume_, _Orange Volume_, and forthcoming _Yellow Volume_ fundraising anthologies, and can always be found on Twitter at [@whatsmacksaid](https://twitter.com/whatsmacksaid).